-Not many people can emulate the successful career of one of the world’s best heavyweight boxers who’s holding the WBA, IBO, and IBF heavyweight titles.
+Not many people can emulate the successful career of one of the world’s best heavyweight boxers who once held the WBA, IBO, and IBF heavyweight titles.

-However, almost any dedicated man can become a great athlete if he copies Anthony Joshua’s workout routine, nutrition, and supplements.
+Any dedicated person can become a great athlete if he copies Anthony Joshua’s workout routine, nutrition, and supplements.

 Wanna look like this 31-year-old sports star?

 Read the whole article and find out the secrets behind his lean muscular physique with extremely low body fat.

 - Antony Joshua's workout routines comprise cardio, strength training, boxing sessions, and conditioning workouts.